deukyunlee/crypto-playground/README.md

 # crypto-playground

 ## axs-restake-reward
-Automated Axie Infinity Shard(AXS) restaking program.
+Axie Infinity Shard(AXS) auto compounding program.

 ### Motivation
-I found it tedious to check the AXS staking dashboard every time to see if 24 hours had passed and then manually restake.
+Checking the AXS staking dashboard manually to see if 24 hours had passed and then requesting to compound can be tedious.
-So, I thought of automating this process.

 ### Running axs-restake-reward
-To automatically restake your AXS rewards every day:
+To automatically compund your AXS rewards every day:

 1. Create a config folder:
 - In the root directory of your project, create a new folder named `config`.